 If you’re not losing weight on keto, there’s a good chance it has something to do with ketone levels.
 To effectively maintain the keto diet, you want to track ketones.
 You can track with a breath test, urine strips or by blood.
 A blood test is best for the most accurate results,, but most people should use breath or urine strips.

 Whatever you use, it will give you an instant reading of how many BHB ketone bodies are present in your blood.
-The optimal range is between 1.5 to 3.0 mmol/L (keto supplements can promote healthy ketone production*).
+The optimal range is between 1.5 to 3.0 mmol/L (keto supplements can promote healthy ketone production*These statements have not been evaluated by the Food and Drug Administration.
+This product is not intended to diagnose, treat, cure or prevent any disease.).

 Adjust Your Exercise Routine